mikenbze/requirement-analysis/README.md

 # Key Activities in Requirement Analysis.
 ## 📌 1.
 Requirement Gathering
         • Involves collecting initial information about the desired system from stakeholders.
         • Focuses on what the users need, not how the system will work.
         • Techniques include interviews, questionnaires, observations, and reviewing existing documents.
         • Key stakeholders: clients, end-users, business analysts, and product owners.
         • Goal: Build a high-level understanding of the project scope and user expectations.

 ## 📌 2.
 Requirement Elicitation
         • The process of actively extracting and clarifying requirements from stakeholders.
         • Goes deeper than gathering by asking follow-up questions, resolving ambiguities, and identifying hidden needs.
         • Techniques: brainstorming sessions, use case development, workshops, prototyping, role-playing.
         • Encourages open communication to avoid assumptions.
         • Goal: Discover both explicit and implicit requirements.

 ## 📌 3.
 Requirement Documentation
         • Converts gathered and elicited requirements into a structured, written format.
         • Often done through a Software Requirements Specification (SRS) document.
         • Includes functional (what the system does) and non-functional (performance, security, scalability) requirements.
         • Should be clear, complete, unambiguous, and testable.
         • Serves as a contract between stakeholders and developers.

 ## 📌 4.
 Requirement Analysis and Modeling
         • Involves evaluating and organizing requirements to ensure they are feasible, complete, and consistent.
         • Helps identify conflicts, overlaps, or gaps in the requirements.
         • Modeling tools include:
-    o	Use case diagrams
+        • Use case diagrams
-    o	Data flow diagrams (DFDs)
+        • Data flow diagrams (DFDs)
-    o	Entity-relationship diagrams (ERDs)
+        • Entity-relationship diagrams (ERDs)
-    o	Wireframes or mockups
+        • Wireframes or mockups
         • Goal: Translate raw requirements into structured logic and models to guide design and development.

 ## 📌 5.
 Requirement Validation
         • Ensures the documented and modeled requirements are accurate and truly reflect stakeholder needs.
         • Conducted through reviews, walkthroughs, and validation meetings.
         • Involves both technical teams and stakeholders.
         • Checks for correctness, completeness, consistency, and feasibility.
         • Goal: Get formal approval from stakeholders before moving to the design and development phase.